Cascading Custom Field Lookups

 - Show with Attributes: if selected then the field value(s) will be shown on the left hand side in the List and View Item screens

-NoteThe Custom Field screen will only create simple Field/Description tables in SQL.
-A table like 'devices' in the example above is a complex table because of the 'tariffid' field.
-Child tables in Cascading Custom Fields must be created using a SQL tool such as SQL Management Studio.
+NoteThe Custom Field screen (and Gemini's logic) relates only to simple Field Id/Description matching - simple tables like 'Tariffs' and 'Devices'.
+More complex tables must be created using a SQL tool such as SQL Management Studio.